mediadrop/mediadrop/doc/install/mac-os.rst

 Before installing MediaCore we also need virtualenv.
 Virtualenv will manage any future software that MediaCore needs to ensure that it does not conflict with any other software, similar to sandboxing.
-Since we used Homebrew to install our python, and remembering have we've set up the variable "BREWPYTHON", we can do this:
+Since we used Homebrew to install our Python, and remembering have we've set up the variable "BREWPYTHON", we can do this:

 .. sourcecode:: bash